LeiLiLab/InfiniSST/data_prep/README.md

 ```

 Then you need to conduct forced alignment on the utterances in the train and dev sets.

-You start at the root of the repository and run the following commands.
+**You need to start at the root of the repository and run the following commands.**
 ```bash
 # Prepare MFA inputs
 conda activate infinisst